Exelotl24/data-science-S2025/challenges/c03-stang-assignment.md

 **Observations**:

 - Does this graph support or contradict the claim above?
-  - This graph does support the claim above, however the way the data is presented in a way that may mislead the conclusion that someone could make.
-As the thickness 0.081 generally has a lower elastic modulus, the lower thicknesses show no correlation with elastic modulus.
+  - This graph contradicts the claim above as the thickness 0.081 generally has a lower elastic modulus, the lower thicknesses shows correlation with elastic modulus, contradicting the claim as the material properties could be dependent on thickness.
 - Is this evidence *conclusive* one way or another?
-  - The evidence is not conclusive, as mentioned above the highest thickness has the lowest values or E, there is no other correlation.
-    It would be useful to have more data points for different thicknesses to see if there is a trend overall or not, and have a conclusive conclusion.
+  - The evidence is not conclusive, it would be useful to have more data points for different thicknesses to see if there is a trend overall or not, and have a conclusive conclusion.

 # References